 As I pointed out in Part 1, take your time.
 Act as if you’re a scientific researcher exploring a new domain with which few in the world have any experience.
 Learn what you need to learn, and then put your toe in the water to find out whether it’s icy or warm.

 This may take months or years.
 As long as you are taking small, incremental steps in the right direction, collecting data and experiences as you go along, you will find a moment where you move into your new career or recalibrate and look for something else.

 If you decide to recalibrate, that is a victory, not a defeat.
 After all, you have learned something that you don’t want to do without spending hundreds of thousands of dollars in education and years of your life.

 Best of all, you now have a process to employ to investigate your next option.

 Ⓒ The Big Game Hunter, Inc., Asheville, NC 2020, 2021

 ABOUT JEFF ALTMAN, THE BIG GAME HUNTER

 Jeff Altman, The Big Game Hunter is a coach who worked as a recruiter for what seems like one hundred years.
-His work involves career coaching, all as well as executive job search coaching, job coaching, and interview coaching.
-He is the host of “No BS Job Search Advice Radio,” the #1 podcast in iTunes for job search with more than 1900 episodes, and is a member of The Forbes Coaches Council.
+His work involves career coaching, as well as executive job search coaching, job coaching, and interview coaching.
+He is the host of “No BS Job Search Advice Radio,” the #1 podcast in iTunes for job search with more than 2100 episodes.